freebits/AlderleyPHP/README.md

 # Time
-A web development framework for PHP.
+A minimal web development framework for PHP.